 in the lan house, because I didn’t have computer at this time… searching about everything that I wanted to add in it, I didn’t understand anything about programming logic, I just saw the source code of a finished Chrome extension and I tryed to learn it in some way, in some moment I learned how that code works.

-As I didn’t have a computer and an international credit card to open a Chrome Web Store developer account, I used alternative methods to divulge and update my Chrome extension projects, I needed a service that keeps the .crx (Chrome extension file) at the end of the download URL to the Google Chrome understand that is an extension and directly install it, it was then that I found the already discontinued Google Code, I had made XML files to have automatic updates outside the Web Store hahaha.
+Since I had no PC, no international credit card and not even any credit card to open an Chrome Web Store account, I had to use alternative methods to make people know about my extension.
+I needed a service whose kept the .crx extension in the end of the URL, so Chrome would understand as extension content.
+That’s when I found out the (today discontinued) Google Code, I also had made XML files to have automatic updates outside the Web Store.